FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 If you don't want to edit the launcher file and if it's no problem that the options are used by all other Java applications running by your user, you don't have to edit the launcher file but you can replace `SBT_OPTS` by `JAVA_OPTS`.

-### Other unexpected issues with vagrant
-File an issue and ping arxanas.

 ## Updating the code

 Pull new code `git pull`, check if any submodule has updates with `git status` and if so run `git submodule update --recursive`.

-Run `./ui/build` to update the mithril modules.
+Run `./ui/build` to update the client side modules.